AhmadRafiee/DevOps_Certification/gitlab/multirepo-voting-app/ReadMe.md

   except:
     - schedules
 ```

 #
-**before_script:** Use before_script to define an array of commands that should run before each job’s script commands, but after artifacts are restored.

-**script:** Use script to specify commands for the runner to execute.
-All jobs except trigger jobs require a script keyword.

-**after_script:** Use after_script to define an array of commands that run after each job, including failed jobs.

-**retry:** Use retry to configure how many times a job is retried if it fails.
-If not defined, defaults to 0 and jobs do not retry.
-When a job fails, the job is processed up to two more times, until it succeeds or reaches the maximum number of retries.

-**only / except:** You can use only and except to control when to add jobs to pipelines.
-- Use only to define when a job runs.
-- Use except to define when a job does not run.

-#
 **when:** Use when to configure the conditions for when jobs run.
 If not defined in a job, the default value is when: on_success.